syed-islam/syed-islam.github.io/docs/notes/aws-practitioner/database.md

    * Manual backup can be done at any time and backups need to be deleted manually
    * Encryption can be defined using KMS keys.
  * Backtrack - Aurora allows backtrack up to 72 hours.
 Allows you to back in time.
 Aurora retains transactional log data for the duration of the backtrack.

+## Amazon Dynamo DB
+### Properties
+ * NoSQL DB
+ * Key Value Store type.
+Key or indexes.
+ * Ultra high performance at any scale with single digit latency.
+ * Fully managed service
+ * No patches / No backup - all handled by AWS.
+ * Setup tables and provisioned throughput for each table.
+ * Pricing :  Provisioned Throughput + Size
+ * Creation requires DB name and Primary Key at its simplest form.
+ * Partition Key and Index can be used
+ * 1 Query can use only 1 Index.
+Query needs to be explicit about what index to use.
+ *

+### Secondary Index
+ * Global - everywhere in the table
+ * Local - only within the single partition key.

+### Provisioned Capacity
+ * Read Capacity Units
+ * Write Capacity Units
+ * 5 default.
+ * Each query can use more than one RCU/WCU
+ * Known load and query patterns.
+ * Auto-scaling can happen of the provisioned capacity based on utilization based on minimum and maximum capacity.

+### On-Demand
+ * Scaled on demand
+ * Not as cost-effective as standard.

+### Encryption
+ * Default is on
+ * Customer managed or AWS managed Key can be selected.

+### Advantages
+ * Fully managed - backup, redundancies
+ * Schemaless
+ * Auto HA - Across 3 AZ
+ * Fast ms and unlimited scalability.
+ * Constant performance.

+### Disadvantages
+ * Eventual consistency due to replication
+ * Queries not flexible as SQL
+ * Max record size of 400KB
+ * 20 global and 5 secondary index per table.
+ * Max number of tables per account - can be adjusted by AWS
+ * PovisionedThroughputException.
+ * Adjustments take a few mins.

+## Redshift

+### Properties and advantages
+ * Based on Postgre SQL
+ * Massively parallel processing
+ * Columnar data storage
+ * Result caching

+### Structure
+* Cluster has a database and at least one compute node.
+More than one compute node has a leader node.
+* Leader node is the gateway to the cluster and creates the execution plans for query.
+* Compute Nodes can be of two types
+  * RA3 node types - High performance and scalable
+  * Dense node types - High performance with fixed local SSD
+* Nodes can be between 1-32.

+### Communication
+ * JDBC
+ * ODBD

+### Metrics
+ * Disk usage is available in CloudWatch
+ * CPU and Memory Utilization - Query/ Load performance data is only available from Redshift console and not CloudWatch.

+### Access to other sources
+ * Accessing data from S3 can be provided by IAM Roles to Redshift.

+### Backup
+ * Automated snapshots for backups
+ * Optionally - Backup cluster to a secondary region.